alex-derby-2nd/found-test/README.md

     - They can search using the search bar in the top left, this will search both first and last name
     - They can sort by first name or last name by clicking either of the radio buttons
     - They can sort by category through the dropdown
-    - These filters are INCLUSIVE, meaning that you can refine your search using all 3 forms
+    - These filters are INCLUSIVE, meaning that you can refine your search using all 3

  * The user can add a new contact by clicking on the 'New' button
     - This will bring up an overlay for the user to enter the information